htrc/ht-frontmatter-analysis/README.md

 ## Selection of *n*, The Number of Pages Under Consideration
+Before approaching the task of labeling individual pages, we considered simpler question: *Is it possible to select an integer n such that exposing the first n pages of all volumes will show a reasonable proportion of factual content while hiding most of the creative content?*

 ![false pos/neg](./plots/fp-fn.png "False positives and false negatives as a function of n") **Figure 1.
 False Positive/Negative Counts as a Function of *N*, the Number of Pages Exposed**

+Figure 1 suggests that this approach does not lead to a satisfying outcome.
+The figure shows two plots (hence the different scales shown on the graph's *y*-axis).
+In both plots the *x*-axis is *n*, the number of pages exposed per volume.
+In blue, the figure shows the number of false positives at *n*.
+In other words, each blue point gives the number of pages with a *closed* label (i.e. creative content) erroneously exposed under the hypothetical policy of opening the first *n* pages per volume.

+The red points in the figure correspond to false negatives.
+That is, for a given *n*, how many factual pages have we failed to expose?

+Figure 1 suggests that no single value of *n* yields a good outcome.
+For instance, if we chose the very conservative policy of exposing only the first *n=5* pages of our 1055 volumes we have a very high false negative rate (approximately 14,000 unexposed factual pages), while still incurring 171 exposed creative pages.